GracielaCasebeer/all_assignments/assignment5/README.md

 ### Describe the resulting graph
 For example, how many nodes and edges are there?

+First of all, the output of enron-stats gives us a file with 84,983 lines, which means we have almost 85 thousand different email addresses in the data.

+The resulting graph contains 334,546 lines, which means that there are 334.5k sender-receiver unique pairs.
+In most of the cases, the sender either send the email to the receiver or cc'd the reciver, but didn't do both (e.g. to and cc).

+In very few situations we find that an email was sent with the receiver both in the to and cc header.
+Examples: zimin.lu@enron.com  stinson.gibner@enron.com    97  206 zimin.lu@enron.com  vince.kaminski@enron.com    118 174 zimin.lu@enron.com  zimin.lu@enron.com  10  6
+yvette.connevey@enron.com   pat.clynes@enron.com    108 13
+v.weldon@enron.com  mike.roberts@enron.com  12  21
+tana.jones@enron.com    anthony.campos@enron.com    181 18

 ### What can degree centrality tell us?
 Are there relationships that really stick out?

+Degree centrality tells how "popular" a person is via email based on how much email he or she receives (in-degree) or how how "talkative" a person is based on how many emails he or she sends (out-degree).

+In the data, most people were either in one extreme (in-degree > 0) or the other (out-degree > 0), but not both.

+However, there were a few exceptions.
+Examples: adrian.woolcock@enron.com   18  93 adriane.schultea@enron.com  24  12
+afilas@keyspanenergy.com    5   159
+outlook.team@enron.com  39  1566

+Particularly the last item, outlook.team@enron.com makes sense.
+Their out-degree is far superior than their in-degree.
+This is probably because their work role may be more of a broadcaster of information than a reciever of it.

 ### Any additional insights you have

+I can see how this analysis may be used in social media to determine influencers and followers.

 ## Command Line Interface Specification